alvivar/pollo/README.md

 # pollo

-This is a simple multi-thread Pub Sub using just polling from smol.
+Simple multi-thread Pub Sub with Rust.
+Using polling from smol.

 _Work in progress!_